alexmrbarreira/response_approach_perturbation_theory/README.md

 # Covariances with the Response Approach

 This code computes the covariance matrix of the matter power spectrum using the response approach to perturbation theory.
-It includes the Gaussian term and the connected non-Gaussian term up to 1-loop.
+It includes the Gaussian (G) term and the connected non-Gaussian (cNG) term up to 1-loop.
+It does not include the super-sample covariance (SSC) term.

 The response approach was developed in these two papers:

 - Barreira & Schmidt 2017a, https://arxiv.org/abs/1703.09212
 - Barreira & Schmidt 2017b, https://arxiv.org/abs/1705.01092

 where it was used to calculate covariance matrices as a first application.
+These are the analysis and ploting scripts for these two papers.

 For more applications of the response approach see:

 - Barreira, Krause & Schmidt 2018, https://arxiv.org/abs/1711.07467
 - Barreira 2019, https://arxiv.org/abs/1901.01243